 Host A Clothing Swap

-College is a time for many events and gatherings but you will not have a lot of money to spend.
-Thrift stores are great and you can find many a bargain there.
-Even more, bargains if you are using your new-found sewing skills, however, this is not true for everybody.
+College is a time for many events and gatherings, but you will not have much money to spend.
+Thrift stores are great, and you can find many a bargain there.
+Even more, bargains if you are using your new-found sewing skills.
+However, this is not true for everybody.

-No one want’s to be seen in the same clothing over and over again so this is when a clothing swap becomes a great idea.
-At a clothing swap, people are invited to come along with some pre-loved clothing and swap them for tokens or just donate.
+No one wants to be seen in the same clothing over and over again, so this is when a clothing swap becomes a great idea.
+At a clothing swap, people are invited to come along with some pre-loved clothing and swap them for tokens or donate.

-The clothes are then sorted, displayed on rails and shelves and the donators invited back into the room.
-Those people with tokens then get to go shopping and can purchase whatever clothing they want using the tokens.
+The clothes are then sorted, displayed on rails and shelves, and the donators invited back into the room.
+Those people with tokens then get to go shopping and purchase whatever clothing they want using the tokens.
 One token per item donated equals one token per item bought.

 K.I.S.S. – Keep It Stupid Simple

-No actual money is ever exchanged and you can leave with some new clothes for your wardrobe or tokens for the next event.
-It’s as simple as that and yet the system is very easy to run and extremely popular.
+No actual money is ever exchanged, and you can leave with some new clothes for your wardrobe or tokens for the next event.
+It’s as simple as that, yet the system is straightforward to run and extremely popular.

 Eat A Bigger Plant-Based Diet

-Eating less meat means that you will be contributing to the lowering of these gases and contributing to the safety of the planet.
+Eating less meat means that you will be contributing to the lowering of these gases and contributing to the planet’s safety.
 You will also be healthier for it, as eating too much meat is proven to be damaging to your health.

 Benefits of eating a largely plant-based diet: